-- 1. To create an educational program with academic and clinical training leading to a Diploma in Acupuncture. - 2.
+- 1. To create an educational program with academic and clinical training leading to a Master's Level Diploma in Acupuncture. - 2.
 To construct an educational program for working adults pursuing a career change as well as students preparing for an initial career. - 3.
 To develop a program that offers classes in different styles of acupuncture and demonstrates how those styles can be integrated. - 4.
-To provide highly qualified faculty and staff and appropriate student services necessary to facilitate the training of acupuncture professionals. - 5.
-To create community clinics to provide acupuncture services to the general public including low-cost clinics to treat underserved and/or economically disadvantaged populations. - 6.
-To design curriculum that equips students to inform their patients and the public about the benefits of acupuncture. - 7.
+To employ highly qualified faculty and staff and appropriate student services necessary to facilitate the training of Acupuncture and Eastern Medicine professionals. - 5.
+To create community clinics to provide Acupuncture and Eastern Medicine services to the general public including low-cost clinics to treat underserved and/or economically disadvantaged populations. - 6.
+To design curriculum that equips students to inform their patients and the public about the benefits of Acupuncture and Eastern Medicine. - 7.
 To maintain a reasonably priced program that will meet the educational needs of the student population while allowing the school to operate as a profitable business.

 Each of these goals addresses the foundational principles behind Middle Way Acupuncture Institute's mission statement.
-The program seeks to educate students in the practice of acupuncture and to share the holistic spirit of East Asian medicine.
+The program seeks to educate students in the holistic spirit and practice of Acupuncture and Eastern medicine.